 Educational programs are delivered in three schools: Arts and Sciences; Health Professions and Education; and Business and Justice Studies.
 There are nearly 40 undergraduate programs and more than 20 graduate programs, which include master's degrees, doctoral programs, and graduate-level certificates.
 Several programs address emerging disciplines such as cybersecurity, economic crime, and areas of high need such as nursing and the health professions.
 Graduate degree programs include a doctor of physical therapy and masters of science degrees in economic crime and fraud management, in cybersecurity-intelligence and forensics, in professional accountancy, and in education.

-From our founding in 1946 to meet the educational needs of returning World War II veterans, Utica College has educated generations of students, many of whom were the first in their family to attend college.
-Like their predecessors, more than 25 percent of Utica College undergraduates today are the first in their family to attend college.
-The College is proud of our record of making a college education possible for many, who otherwise, would not have considered attending college because of financial constraints.
+From our founding as Utica College in 1946 to meet the educational needs of returning World War II veterans, Utica University has educated generations of students, many of whom were the first in their family to attend college.
+Like their predecessors, more than 25 percent of Utica University undergraduates today are the first in their family to attend college.
+The University is proud of our record of making a college education possible for many, who otherwise, would not have considered attending college because of financial constraints.
 Today, more than 95 percent of full-time undergraduate students receive financial aid.
 Representing a broad diversity of ethnicities, backgrounds, perspectives, and experiences, more than 25 percent of our students identify themselves as multi-cultural or minorities.

-From its inception, Utica College has offered a robust cultural and learning environment that ensures opportunities for students to achieve both personal and professional success.
-The College’s tradition of collegiate athletics, which is growing in both importance and competitiveness, supports these aims.
-At Utica College, intercollegiate and intramural athletic programs are an integral part of the College’s culture.
-Utica College offers 25 Division III intercollegiate sports affiliated with the NCAA, Empire 8 Conference, and the Eastern College Athletic Conference (ECAC).
+From its inception, Utica University has offered a robust cultural and learning environment that ensures opportunities for students to achieve both personal and professional success.
+The University’s tradition of collegiate athletics, which is growing in both importance and competitiveness, supports these aims.
+At Utica University, intercollegiate and intramural athletic programs are an integral part of the University’s culture.
+Utica University offers 25 Division III intercollegiate sports affiliated with the NCAA, Empire 8 Conference, and the Eastern College Athletic Conference (ECAC).
 Fully 32 percent of campus-based undergraduate students participate in intercollegiate sports while intramural activities attract almost 70 percent of students.

 I would like to see logins and resources for: